-If anyone in the apartment is affected by any of the above conditions, then our maintenance team will need to contact an outside vendor to complete your request.
-That will be done as quickly as possible.
+If anyone in the apartment is affected by any of the above conditions, we may need to delay your service request or contact an outside vendor to complete your request.
+Your patience is appreciated.

 Emergency maintenance requests should be placed through the resident portal or by calling our office.
 If it is after hours, the on-call maintenance associate will be notified.